-A seaside neighborhood in the affluent city of Newport Beach, Corona del Mar is located on the foot of the San Joaquin Hills and fronting the Pacific Ocean.
+A seaside neighborhood in the affluent city of Newport Beach, Corona del Mar is located at the foot of the San Joaquin Hills and fronting the Pacific Ocean.

 All along East Coast Highway, visitors will find plenty of window shopping opportunities at the many studios, design shops, antique stores, and galleries.
-However, the biggest draw to the city is its beaches.
+However, the biggest draw of the city is its beaches.

 Finally, at the end of Shorecliff Road, there is an almost hidden (by residents) path and a staircase down to a secluded rocky beach popular with divers.